SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/VALIDATE_USER_THUNK.md

     }

-    // 3) If API signaled 401, force logout; otherwise keep existing state const status = (v && (v as any).status) ?? (r && (r as any).status);
+    // 3) If API signaled 401, force logout; otherwise keep existing state
+    // Prefer explicit status checks from the validate/refresh results. const status = (v && (v as any).status) ?? (r && (r as any).status);
     if (status === 401) {
       await authApi.logoutUser();